 Of course, anyone just looking at a car on space-savers knows that something is wrong.

 Modern evangelicals have forgotten how to spot basic design issues because they have forgotten how to look at the shape of the car, and they have also forgotten how to drive it.
 They’ve lost track of the patterns of Scripture, and of the importance of embodied experience for informing our judgments.
 They have forgotten the relationship between form and function, and are now convinced that what a car looks and feels like can be entirely deduced from its technical manual.
 If something can’t be found in systematic theology, then it doesn’t exist to be found—and anyone claiming otherwise is going beyond the word of God.

 But God made both the world, and the man, out of dirt—not diamond.
 And he gave us his word as literature, not logical syllogisms.
 So whereas modern Christians want sharp lines that we can measure precisely, what God gives us are rough edges that we cannot.
 Modern Christians demand verification.
 God gives us a vibe.
-This messiness is vastly exacerbated with gender roles, because we have lost much of the sexual grammar that our forebears took for granted.
+This messiness is vastly exacerbated with sexual distinctions, because we have lost much of the sexual grammar that our forebears took for granted.

-If (when) we do, we’ll think that it’s perfectly reasonable to demand unnatural levels of meaning from the specific texts we examine, while missing the whole shape of sexual theology behind them.
-This is exactly what got us into our current predicament, where evangelical leaders just can’t find a prooftext against X, Y and Z abominations, and so they just can’t can’t figure out how to condemn them.
+If (when) we do, we’ll think that it’s perfectly reasonable to demand unnatural levels of meaning from the specific texts we examine, meanhile missing the whole shape of sexual theology behind them.
+This is exactly what got us into our current predicament, where evangelical leaders just can’t find a prooftext against X, Y and Z abominations, and so they just can’t figure out how to condemn them.